How To Automate Crawl Reports In Looker Studio

 Adding New Filters to Existing Reports

 As the SEO Spider is ever-evolving, we’re continually adding new features to help users identify and fix SEO issues.
-Often, new features also mean new filters are now available for reporting and integration within Data Studio.
+Often, new features also mean new filters are now available for reporting and integration within Looker Studio.

 No extra work is needed to integrate these into new reports built from scratch.
 However, for existing reports that have been collecting data for some time a few extra steps are required.